microsoft/BotFramework-Composer/docs/archived docs/concept-language-understanding.md

 ### Set up a recognizer

-Composer currently supports two types of recognizers: LUIS (by default) and Regular Expressions.
+Composer currently supports two types of recognizers: LUIS (by default) and regular expressions.
 This article focuses solely on the LUIS recognizer.
 Before setting up a recognizer type, you need to select the dialog you will be using for this purpose.
 In this example you will use the main dialog to set up LUIS as the recognizer type.

 1. Select the main dialog in the navigation pane.
 Then you will see the **Language Understanding** section in the bots properties panel on the right side of the Composer window. select **LUIS** from the **Recognizer Type** drop-down list.
    ![select-recognizer](./media/language-understanding/select-recognizer.png)